-- 5.1 This can be activated at any stage of a student's Redborne career if the Pastoral team thinks there is serious risk of disaffection, suspension, Expulsion or criminal activity.
-PSPs are live documents but contain many short term (normally fortnightly) targets and review points. - 5.2 All students returning from a fixed term suspension are placed on a PSP as a matter of course, but they could be introduced and used to support a student at any time as pastoral staff deem necessary.
+5.1 This can be activated at any stage of a student's Redborne career if the Pastoral team thinks there is serious risk of disaffection, suspension, Expulsion or criminal activity.
+PSPs are live documents but contain many short term (normally fortnightly) targets and review points.
+They can also be used to support poor attendance or anxiety that is impacting lesson attendance.

+5.2 All students returning from a fixed term suspension are placed on a PSP as a matter of course, but they could be introduced and used to support a student at any time as pastoral staff deem necessary.